port-labs/port-docs/docs/security/security.md

 ### Multi-factor authentication

-In addition to password login and social login, multi-factor authentication (MFA) provides an added layer of security to Sentry.
+In addition to password login and social login, multi-factor authentication (MFA) provides an added layer of security to Port.
 We encourage MFA as an important step towards securing data access from intruders.
 Port users can use time-based one-time password (TOTP) apps like Google Authenticator as additional factors.
 This also applies to sign-in with an SSO provider.

-Sentry’s organization list also displays who has MFA enabled so users can vet their own organization’s security.

 ### Single sign-on (SSO)